 Give Thorough Descriptions and Provide Authentic Photos

 This is one of the rare circumstances on our blog where we’ll recommend using more words instead of fewer.
-Since eCommerce customers don’t have the physical product, they rely on your descriptions, images, and customer reviews to make their buying decisions.
+Since ecommerce customers don’t have the physical product, they rely on your descriptions, images, and customer reviews to make their buying decisions.

 Your product descriptions should be detailed and as comprehensive as possible.
 Try to anticipate customer questions and answer them in your description.
 This isn’t a one-time task, either – you can continue updating your product descriptions as you learn more about what your customers want to know.